-Set to arrive in New Zealand on November 10, Microsoft's Xbox Series S will be officially available for pre-order from this coming Tuesday, September 22, with retailers opening their digital doors from 8am AEST.
+Set to arrive in Australia on November 10, Microsoft's Xbox Series S is now officially available for pre-order from this morning, with retailers opening their digital doors today at 8am AEST.

 The Xbox Series S specs and price were officially revealed earlier this month, and Microsoft seems to have nailed the delicate balance between the two, offering a cheap new Xbox for those that don't care about having a disc drive.

-Xbox Series S, previously dubbed 'Project Lockhart' will cost NZ$549.
+Xbox Series S, previously dubbed 'Project Lockhart' costs AU$499.
 It's the cheaper, digital-only alternative to the Xbox Series X. Yes, Microsoft is releasing not one but two next-gen consoles this year.

 Although it's a definitely step down from the Series X in terms of overall grunt, the disc-less Xbox Series S's specs are substantially more powerful than its (now discontinued) forebear, the Xbox One S All-Digital console, and the CPU, GPU and SSD storage only trail what you'll get from the Series X.

 Interested to know more?
-Here's everything we know about the Xbox Series S, including where to pre-order on September 22.
+Here's everything we know about the Xbox Series S, including where to pre-order right now.

 - Xbox Series X games: all the games rumored and confirmed

 - PS5 vs Xbox Series X: what we know so far

 - Xbox Series X specs: everything you need to know

 Xbox All Access in AU: (opens in new tab) (PRE-ORDERS OPEN)